jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 ## Step 2: Set up Ubuntu Server

-Now that your Virtual Machine is ready, you'll need to install Ubuntu Server Link on it
+Now that your Virtual Machine is ready, you'll need to install Ubuntu Server on it

 1. To turn on the Virtual Machine, click on the "Power On" button
 ![1](/assets/public-2/8.png)
 2. It should automatically load the GRUB bootloader, select "Try or Install Ubuntu Server" and wait for it to load
 ![1](/assets/public-2/9.png)
 ![1](/assets/public-2/10.png)
-3. Select your preferred language, I chose for English
+3. Select your preferred language, I chose English for ease of use
 ![1](/assets/public-2/11.png)
-4. Select "Continue without updating" to save some time
+4. Select "Continue without updating" to save some time during installation
 ![1](/assets/public-2/12.png)
 5. Select "Done" five times to use the default options on the Keyboard, Installation, Network, Proxy and Mirror configuration screens
 6. Select "Done" on the Guided storage configuration screen and make sure to "Use an entire disk", you can also "Encrypt the LVM group with LUKS" if you prefer to ecnrypt your installation